Marcus Tudgay: Sheffield Wednesday

 Tudgay joined Sheffield Wednesday for an undisclosed fee in January 2006, penning a contract to keep him at Hillsborough until 2010.
 He had initially signed on loan with the club but manager Paul Sturrock decided to make his move permanent after he scored a debut goal in a 3–0 win over Crewe Alexandra.

 The manager's faith in him was justified as Tudgay scored vital goals in Sheffield Wednesday's successful attempt to avoid relegation from the Championship, including a goal against his former employers on the last day of the season in a 2–0 win.

 Tudgay was ruled out for the start of the 2006–07 campaign due to a bizarre injury sustained at a family barbecue over the summer.
 The player cut his toe on glass, severing tendons and requiring surgery which ruled him out of competitive action for three months.
 But he bounced back on his return, forming a good partnership with Deon Burton, to score six goals in five games.
 He was moved out to the wing after injuries to Wade Small and Jermaine Johnson but still finished the season with 11 goals.
 The 2007–08 season saw Tudgay add eight goals to his career record, the most notable of these was a second half volley to lead his team to a 2–0 victory in the Steel City derby at Hillsborough and another goal against Derby County in the FA Cup which helped to earn his team a replay.
 He missed the end of the season due to an injury.

 At the start of the 2008–09 season Tudgay scored twice in the opening game against Burnley, the first coming within 30 seconds of kick off.
 He played in almost every position during the season.
 He won the Fans player of the month awards for February and March 2009 and the PFA Fans Championship Player of the Year award, as well as the Sheffield Wednesday Player of the Year.

 On 15 July 2009 it was reported that the Owls had rejected an offer from newly promoted Premier League club Burnley, describing the bid as unwelcome.
 Later that month he signed a new four-year contract until the summer of 2013.

 On 25 August 2010 it was reported that newly promoted Premier League club Blackpool had tried to sign Tudgay the previous month and were about to make an improved offer for him.
 Sky Sports reported that Blackpool manager Ian Holloway had watched Tudgay in action the previous night.
 Two days later, the Yorkshire club rejected at £500,000 bid from Blackpool, calling the sum "derisory".

+At the end of his five year stint with Sheffield Wednesday, he was one of the only two players to score over 50 goals for the club since the turn of the millennium.
+He was a fan favorite and is regarded as the club's best January signing.
+He played over 200 matches including 195 league matches for the Owls.